Code-Institute-Submissions/TheMonkees-9/README.md

 Tutorial link below:
 https://bootstrapious.com/p/how-to-build-a-working-bootstrap-contact-form

-Technologies Used
+Technologies Used:

-During this project I used the technologies listed below JQuery
+JQuery
 The project uses JQuery for a number of different purposes: for the Youtube videos within modals feature, for the validation of the contact form and its sending via AJAX

 Javascript
 The project uses Javascript for a number of different purposes: for playing the MP3 files from the “Jukebox” and for some Bootstrap features to work

 PHP
 The project uses PHP to handle email sending

 Testing

 In this section, I show tests of the user stories as outlined in the UX section.
 I also try to talk about how different elements of the website look and work on different browsers and screen sizes.

-As an older fan of the Monkees, I’d like to re-listen to their greatest hits so that my mind may travel back to those days:
+-> As an older fan of the Monkees, I’d like to re-listen to their greatest hits so that my mind may travel back to those days:
-Go to the main page
+-Go to the main page
-Hover over “Jukebox” on the nav bar or the “Our Jukebox” button, these should react when hovered over Click on either of them and be taken to the Jukebox feature which is located a few sections down on the same page Click on any of the vinyls’ play buttons and that specific track should automatically start playing in the background.
+-Hover over “Jukebox” on the nav bar or the “Our Jukebox” button, these should react when hovered over -Click on either of them and be taken to the Jukebox feature which is located a few sections down on the same page -Click on any of the vinyls’ play buttons and that specific track should automatically start playing in the background.
-Once clicked on, the song should start playing and the writing on the button should now say “stop”.
-Click it once again, to stop the track.
+-Once clicked on, the song should start playing and the writing on the button should now say “stop”.
+-Click it once again, to stop the track.

-As a soon-to-be wife/husband , I’d like to try and book the Monkees to play at my wedding ceremony Go to the main page
+-> As a soon-to-be wife/husband , I’d like to try and book the Monkees to play at my wedding ceremony -Go to the main page
-Hover over “Contact” on the nav bar or the “Contact us” button, these should react when hovered over Click on either of them and be taken to the Contact form which is located as the last section on the same page Fill all the required fields and select “wedding” as the event type for which you are contacting the Monkees Submit the form and verify that a success message appears
+-Hover over “Contact” on the nav bar or the “Contact us” button, these should react when hovered over -Click on either of them and be taken to the Contact form which is located as the last section on the same page -Fill all the required fields and select “wedding” as the event type for which you are contacting the Monkees -Submit the form and verify that a success message appears

-Testing the Monkees contact form:
+-> Testing the Monkees contact form
-Go to the contact form section by clicking on “Contact us” or scrolling to the bottom of the page Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+-Go to the contact form section by clicking on “Contact us” or scrolling to the bottom of the page -Try to submit the empty form and verify that an error message about the required fields appears -Try to submit the form with an invalid email address and verify that a relevant error message appears -Try to submit the form with all inputs valid and verify that a success message appears.

 Designing a responsive website:
 Having mainly dealt with Bootstrap elements, it was expected that these would be automatically responsive to the browser size.
 Therefore,there wasn’t much work involved in making most of these elements look “good” on different screens.